The ads above are Google-sponsored.

 I usually suggest that someone contemplating a new seat or re-shaped seat, go to a Rally, and ask to sit on quite a few bikes, on the center-stands, in riding position.
 A minute or so is NOT enough.
 You need 10 or 15 minutes on each seat to get an idea.
 It is certainly not perfect to do comparisons this way, but I just do not know any other method that works as well, and that includes seat-shaping at a seat-makers, which should be the final thing, not the thing that leads you to decide on their company ...yes, that is a bit weird.
 Lest you think I am confused in saying this, keep in mind that some companies will have an already made seat, or the cushioning part, and have you sit on it, and then they manipulate pads, etc., to see how you like the feeling, before you buy.
 After all, if you go to a company and they are making you a seat, you have already decided on that company's seats!

-A seat for a sidecar rig needs to be comfortable, but a sidecar rig's drivers seat needs a different construction.You need to have the seat made to enable you to easily slide left and right, to shift your weight in relationship to the rig, to help in cornering, particularly spirited cornering.
+A seat for a sidecar rig needs to be comfortable, but a sidecar rig's drivers seat needs a different construction if you are a sporty driver.Sporty hack drivers need to have the seat made to enable them to easily slide left and right, to shift their weight in relationship to the rig, to help in cornering, particularly spirited cornering.
 It is not so easy to design/build a seat that gives comfort, and the ability to move your butt sideways.

-For those who are interested in the Russell Day-Long (the original Mayer):
+For those who are interested in the Russell Day-Long (the original Mayer) and their Sport seat:

 They are hardly the only custom seat builder.
 Remember what I said about ergonomics and sitting on seats for many minutes at a time.
 You will be glad you did.

 My article, https://bmwmotorcycletech.info/fuelmiscl.htm covers some information about fitting various seats, seat hinges, pins direction, etc. See item #9 in that article.
 But, here is a snippet (but, do read that item #9):